Jhc999/CVMask/README.md

 This repository provides the code and data used in the paper.

-##

-*All code is deployed on the Nvidia Jetson using the FLIR Chameleon Camera.
-*Code can be tested on a PC with a compatible FLIR camera or webcam.

 ## Setup
 1. Nvidia Jetson Xavier NX
 2. FLIR Chameleon Camera
 3. FLIR Spinnaker SDK
 4. YoloV4-tiny model for person tracking
-5. YoloV4 model for mask detection (accurate)
+5. YoloV4 model for mask detection (best)
-6. Tensorflow model for mask detection (fast)
+6. Tensorflow model for mask detection (outdated)

+*Results from the paper are obtained with Nvidia Jetson, FLIR Chameleon Camera, and YoloV4 model for mask detection.
+*For convenience, code can be tested on a PC with a compatible camera/webcam.

 ## Dependencies
 1. Python-3.6